-Fossil fuels, especially petroleum products, are currently the most widely used source of energy worldwide.
-But, these also constitute non-renewable sources of energy.
-Despite growing interest and technological capability to harness energy from renewable sources, their current adaptability to cater to varied human needs is relatively less evolved than fossil fuels.
+Fossil fuels, especially petroleum products, are currently the most widely used source of energy in the world.
+But, these constitute non-renewable sources of energy.
+Despite growing interest and technological capability to harness energy from renewable sources, their adaptability to cater to varied human needs is relatively less evolved than fossil fuels.2